SlimGIS/UseWmts-WPF/README.md

 Keywords: wmts, add wmts map, wmts service

-# Add WMTS map into your apps
+# Add WMTS Map into Your GIS Mapping Software

 <desc>This guide is going to show you how to render a WMTS service from scratch and embed the WMTS service into your GIS mapping software.</desc> Let's first take a look at a preview here.